Range Cooker vs Built-In Ovens – A Comprehensive Comparison

 What Is A Range Cooker?

-They are available in a few fuel type options for the ovens and hob.
+Fuel Type: They are available in a few fuel-type options for the ovens and hob.
 All electric, all gas or mixed fuel.
 So you can find the perfect combination that suits you and the fuel you have available in your kitchen.

-The most common range cooker sizes are 90cm, 100cm and 110cm.
-However, you can get range cookers as wide as 220cm.
+Size and Dimensions: The most common range cooker sizes are 90cm, 100cm and 110cm.
+However, you can get range cookers as small as 60cm and as wide as 220cm.
 But you’ll need a seriously big kitchen to fit one of those!
-You can also get small or ‘mini’ range cookers 60cm wide.
-However, these are usually referred to as cookers, not ‘range’ cookers.

 The Best 90cm Range Cookers – Your One-Stop Cooking Solution